warmana/cloudant-docs-fork/docs2017/src/api/using_views.md

 ```
 {:codeblock}

-_Example request returning all recipes,
+_Example of a request that returns all recipes,
-where the key for the view matches either `claret` or `clear apple juice`, using the command line:_
+where the key for the view matches either `claret` or `clear apple juice`,
+that uses the command line:_

 ```shell
 curl -X POST "https://$USERNAME:$PASSWORD@$USERNAME.cloudant.com/$DB/_design/$DDOC/_view/$VIEWNAME" -d @request.json
 ```
 {:codeblock}

-_Example JSON document providing the list of keys to use in the query:_
+_Example JSON document that provides a list of keys to use in the query:_

 ```json
 {